Kushal1302/DigitalClock/readme.txt

-This is Automated Digital Clock Which Automatically itself After 1 Second
+This is Automated Digital Clock Which Automatically Called itself After 1 Second